advop-admin/topdraw-ai-fullstack/README.md

 ---

-**Built with ❤️ for QBurst by Takumi.ai** - Empowering intelligent proposal generation
+**Built with ❤️ for QBurst by Takumi.ai** - Empowering intelligent proposal generation with cloud-ready architecture